 To apply for the program you must contact our office for the application to complete.
 You must send verification of your total income to our office.

 To qualify for the program you must meet four criteria.

 - Be at least 60 years of age.

 - Be a resident of the State of Oklahoma

 - Have a 35 decibel hearing loss in your better ear.

 - One of our audiologists will administer a hearing test and determine your degree of hearing loss.

-To apply for the program you must complete an application form and send it in to our office, along with verification of your total income.
-We are required to have a record of your total income in our files.
-If you currently file income tax with the IRS, we need to see a copy of the front page of your 1040, plus verification of your Social Security income.
-Because Social Security income is often not declared on the 1040, we do need to see both.
-If you do not file with the IRS., we need to see alternative documentation of your income.
+We are required to have a physical record of your total income in our files.
+If you currently file income tax with the I.R.S., we need a copy of your return along with verification of any Social Security income.
+If you do not file with the I.R.S., we need alternative documentation of your income.
 This must include a copy of a recent bank statement.
-The SCHAP program has very limited funding and ends every year with a waiting list of customers we were unable to serve.
-Being firm about seeing documentation of income helps us feel confident that we are meeting our legal requirement of serving low-income senior citizens.
-We will not authorize your hearing test until we have all the required documentation in our files.
+The SCHAP program has very limited funding, and ends every year with a waiting list of consumers we were unable to serve.
+Being firm about seeing documentation of income helps us feel confident that we are meeting our responsibility of serving low-income senior citizens.
+We will not be able to authorize your hearing test until we have all the required documentation.